Designer Babies 👶

 The safety risks and ethical concerns of gene editing.

-Welcome to a new edition of Year 2049, where we explore and learn about the events, discoveries, and inventions shaping our future with comics.
+Welcome to a new episode of Year 2049, your weekly guide to the events, discoveries, and innovations shaping the future of tech, climate, science, and more.

 In last week’s episode, I shared some promising results from CRISPR trials that are currently being conducted.
 One of the people I spoke about, Michael Kalberer, can see colours for the first time in years after receiving a CRISPR treatment to his eyes.
 When I posted the episode on Reddit, Michael’s cousin happened to see it and comment on it:

 “The success is very, very incremental but means everything to him”.
 That made my day.

 As promised, this week’s episode is dedicated to discussing the safety and ethical concerns surrounding gene editing.

 Hope you enjoy this one.

 Our DNA is the “heritage of humanity”, says UNESCO’s International Bioethics Committee.
 In 1998, the United Nations endorsed the Universal Declaration on the Human Genome and Human Rights.

 “UNESCO regards the human genome as the “heritage of humanity”.
 UNESCO believes it should be protected and passed on to future generations and that advances in science need to be considered in the light of human rights.”

 Concerns about editing the human genome date back to the first targeted gene-editing experiments conducted on mice in the 1980s.
 As you may recall from last week’s episode, CRISPR-Cas9 is our latest and best tool for gene editing and is significantly easier, faster, cheaper, and more precise compared to our older techniques.